Porfirioh/php_component_heartbeat/README.md

 ## Basic Concept

-The heartbeat is divided into two components, the client and the monitor.
+The heartbeat is divided into two components, the heartbeat client and the heartbeat monitor.

 The main idea is to provide a heartbeat over parallel running threads or on different locations.